-There are more than a few good reasons invest in a hot tub installation for your property.
-There are millions of hot tubs in households in the U.S. alone – in fact, there were about 227,000 hot tubs sold in 2016.
-Hot tubs, sometimes called spas or home spas, last for a very long time – up to 20 years or more – and that longevity means that many new homeowners find themselves inheriting a hot tub from the previous owners.
-Much of that number includes those who have chosen to partake of all the benefits of hot tubs and have one newly installed on their property.
+There are more than a few good reasons to invest in a hot tub installation for your property.
+There are millions of hot tubs in households in the U.S. alone – in fact, the APSP reports that out of 125 U.S. households, about 5.8 million homeowners have installed a hot tub.
+Hot tubs, sometimes called spas or jacuzzi spas, last for a very long time –up to 20 years or more.
+This longevity means that many new homeowners find themselves inheriting a hot tub from the previous owners.
+But much of that number also includes those who have chosen to partake in all the benefits newly installed hot tubs have to offer.

-A hot tub is a good investment for those who want some sort of relaxing, calming and beneficial feature for their home but don’t want to sink the money or maintenance into a full-sized pool.
-Though there are hot tubs that are almost as big as pools and placed in-ground, most hot tubs are above ground, made of an acrylic or fiberglass shell surrounded by a handsome cabinet.
-That cabinet can be created of a variety of materials, such as wood or synthetic stone.
-Hot tubs often sit on a level concrete pad poured specifically for that purpose, or are placed on a deck or patio that has been leveled or reinforced to accommodate the weight of the hot tub.
+A hot tub is a good investment for those who want to add a relaxing and therapeutic element to their home, but do not want to sink the money or maintenance into a full-sized pool.
+Though some hot tub spas are in-ground, most hot tubs are above-ground, made of an acrylic or fiberglass shells and surrounded by handsome cabinets.
+Cabinets can be created of a variety of materials, such as wood or synthetic stone.
+Hot tubs often sit on a level concrete pad poured specifically for that purpose.
+Alternatively, they can be placed on a deck or patio that has been leveled or reinforced to accommodate the weight of the hot tub.

-Many considerations go into the purchase and installation of a new hot tub, including practical points such as choosing the right location, assuring plumbing and electrical connections, and figuring out the proper level base for the size of that particular tub.
+Many considerations go into the purchase and installation of a new hot tub.
+Homeowners should consider practical matters such as choosing the right location, ensuring functional plumbing and electrical connections, and determining the proper level base for the size of that particular tub.
 There are also the more personal choices, such as the features you want or the price point you need.
 Modernize is happy to help walk you through the process of choosing the right hot tub for your property.

 How Much Does a Hot Tub Spa Cost?

 There are many points to consider when it comes to the cost of hot tubs.
-The size, choice of cover, choice of material for the shell, the number of jets and pumps, the size of the heater, and much more come into play.
-However, there are some basic ranges you can expect for a hot tub installation:
+The size, cover, shell material, number of jets and pumps, size of the heater, and much more come into play.

 - Small hot tubs for 2 to 3 people: $3,000 to $5,000